 What is the survival rate?

-There is a lot of variability that affects survival odds – age at diagnosis, severity of the disease at diagnosis, treatment, etc. Taking these things into consideration, survival rates for GACI are estimated around 50%.
+There is a lot of variabilities that affect survival odds – the age at diagnosis, the severity of the disease at diagnosis, treatment, etc. Taking these things into consideration, survival rates for GACI are estimated at around 50%.